-Commissioned for The Commute exhibition at Institute of Modern Art.
+Commissioned by Léuli Eshranghi for The Commute exhibition at Institute of Modern Art.

-A Tinata Tuna (Tolaisphere) exhibition text, Lisa Hilli & Léuli Eshraghi
+A Tinata Tuna (Tolaisphere) – A glossary text written by Lisa Hilli & Léuli Eshraghi

 The Commute, Institute of Modern Art, Brisbane 2018-19